dnanexus/dxCompiler/doc/ExpertOptions.md

 }
 ```

+##### Caveats
-The WDL specification states that a `Directory` input is to be treated as a snapshot of the directory at the time the
+1. The WDL specification states that a `Directory` input is to be treated as a snapshot of the directory at the time the
 job is executed.
 To enforce this behavior, at the start of the job the full (recursive) listing of the directory is
 retrieved, and only those files/subfolders are localized to the worker.
 This means that if a file is added to or removed
 from the directory in the DNAnexus project while the job is running, that change is not reflected in the local copy on